microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user-post-users.md

 ---
 title: "Create user"
-description: "Use this API to create a new user."
+description: "Use this API to create a new user."author: "dkershaw10"
 ---

 # Create user